COMHIS/python-basics/immigration_project/README.md

    * You have to do really simple math to accomplish this.
 Some hints:
    * Imagine someone with age of 24 ...
    * Try giving the `int()` function a decimal number, say `2.4`.
 What's the output?
-   * What do you when multiplying that by 10?
+   * What do you get when multiplying that by 10?
 2. Now, create a dictionary for the age group totals with the keys [0, 10, 20, 30, 40, 50, 60, 70, 80, 90], each each holding the value 0.
    * Iterate over the passenger list, and get the passenger's age group.
    * Add one to the dictionary you just created at the corresponding age group's key.
 So, if the passenger's age group is 20, add one to the value held at the age group totals dictionary's key 20.